rodneyrehm/viewport-units-buggyfill/Readme.md

 // for performance reasons.
 viewportUnitsBuggyfill.init({use_resize_debounce: 250});

+// This tells the browser where the 'contentHack' and 'behaviorHack'
+// code is.
+This *must* be used in conjunction with the following code
+// inside the HTML:
+// '<script src="/path/to/viewport-units-buggyfill.hacks.js"></script>'
+viewportUnitsBuggyfill.init({hacks: window.viewportUnitsBuggyfillHacks});

 // allows the use of css hacks inside the CSS content property
 // for iOS Safari.
 This includes vmax (iOS6 Safari)
 // as well as viewport units in calc expressions (iOS Safari).